-(85) "Oregon Title V Operating Permit program source" means any source subject to the permitting requirements, OAR 340 division 218.
+(102) "Oregon Title V Operating Permit program source" means any source subject to the permitting requirements, OAR 340 division 218.

-(86) “Ozone Precursor” means nitrogen oxides and volatile organic compounds as measured by an applicable reference method in accordance with DEQ's Source Sampling Manual (January, 1992) or as measured by an EPA reference method in 40 CFR Part 60, appendix A or as measured by a material balance calculation for VOC as appropriate.
+(103) “Ozone Precursor” means nitrogen oxides and volatile organic compounds as measured by an applicable reference method in DEQ's Source Sampling Manual (January, 1992) or as measured by an EPA reference method in 40 CFR Part 60, appendix A or as measured by a material balance calculation for VOC as appropriate.

-(87) "Ozone Season" means the contiguous 3 month period during which ozone exceedances typically occur (i.e., June, July, and August).
+(104) "Ozone Season" means the contiguous 3 month period during which ozone exceedances typically occur (i.e., June, July, and August).

+(105) "Particleboard" means matformed flat panels consisting of wood particles bonded together with synthetic resin or other suitable binder.

-(88) "Particulate Matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air.
-When used in emission standards, particulate matter is defined by the method specified within the standard or by an applicable reference method in accordance with OAR 340-212-0120 and 340-212-0140.
-Unless otherwise specified, sources with exhaust gases at or near ambient conditions may be tested with DEQ Method 5 or DEQ Method 8, as approved by DEQ.
-Direct heat transfer sources shall be tested with DEQ Method 7; indirect heat transfer combustion sources and all other non-fugitive emissions sources not listed above shall be tested with DEQ Method 5.
+(106) "Particulate Matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air as measured by the test method(s) specified in each applicable rule or permit.

-(89) "Permit" means an Air Contaminant Discharge Permit or an Oregon Title V Operating Permit.
+(107) "Permit" means an Air Contaminant Discharge Permit or an Oregon Title V Operating Permit.